xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD06_DEMO.md

 20. At the bottom of the Test Explorer pane, drag the separator upward, and then view the test results.
 21. In the Test Explorer pane, click the **Close** button.
 22. In the Solution Explorer pane, under OperasWebSiteTests, click **HomeControllerTests.cs**.
-23. In the HomeControllerTests.cs code window, lcate the following code.
+23. In the HomeControllerTests.cs code window, locate the following code.

   ```cs
         Assert.AreEqual("WrongName", result.ViewName);